Jacky040124/JavaCalendar/README.md

 - As a user, I want to be able to see my the tasks in need to do in a calendar view

 - As a user, I want to have my task sync to my calendar without me having to manually enter it

-- As a user, I want my task to cross out on the calendar when I am done with it (very satisfying experience)